Media career of Donald Trump: Books

 Trump's first ghostwritten book, The Art of the Deal (1987), was on the New York Times Best Seller list for 48 weeks.
 According to The New Yorker, "The book expanded Trump's renown far beyond New York City, promoting an image of himself as a successful dealmaker and tycoon."
 Tony Schwartz, who is credited as co-author, later said he did all the writing, backed by Howard Kaminsky, then-head of Random House, the book's publisher.
 Two further lesser memoirs were published in 1990 and 1997.

-After leaving office in 2021, Trump became the first former U.S. president in recent times to not quickly secure a book deal, which several members of his administration managed to do.
+After leaving office the first time in 2021, Trump became the first former U.S. president in recent times to not quickly secure a book deal, which several members of his administration managed to do.
 Trump said that he had received and rejected two offers.
 But Politico reported that none of the "big five" publishers had approached Trump, and that they were reluctant to do so because of his reputation for untruthfulness.

 Professional wrestling

 Trump has had a sporadic relationship with professional wrestling promotion World Wrestling Federation/Entertainment and its owners Vince and Linda McMahon since the late 1980s; in 1988 and 1989, WrestleMania IV and V, which took place at the Atlantic City Convention Hall, were billed in storyline as taking place at the nearby Trump Plaza.
 In 2004, Trump appeared for a live interview at WrestleMania XX, conducted by Jesse Ventura, a former wrestler and former Governor of Minnesota.

 In 2007, Trump participated in the "Battle of the Billionaires" storyline feud against Vince McMahon.
 Trump then headlined WrestleMania 23 that year.
 In 2009, Trump participated in a storyline in which he bought WWE Raw from Vince McMahon, then re-sold it back shortly after.

-Trump was inducted into the celebrity wing of the WWE Hall of Fame in 2013.
-As president, Trump in 2016 appointed Linda McMahon to his Cabinet as Administrator of the Small Business Administration.
+In 2013, he was inducted into the WWE Hall of Fame in its celebrity wing.

-Television
+Television and film

+The 1992 Weather Is Good on Deribasovskaya, It Rains Again on Brighton Beach film's casino scenes were filmed at the Trump Taj Mahal Casino Resort (now the Hard Rock Hotel & Casino Atlantic City).
+The scenario of the movie revolves around a KGB agent's activities in the US surrounding a sheikh.

+The movie title softly refers to Deribasovskaya street in Odessa, Ukraine.

 Talk shows

 Starting in the 1990s, Trump was a guest about 24 times on the nationally syndicated Howard Stern Show.
+He had over 18 visits on The View, many before he announced his candancy for president.
+President Trump was a favored guest until he started his presidential candidacy in June, 2015.
 He also had his own short-form talk radio program called Trumped! (one to two minutes on weekdays) from 2004 to 2008.
 In 2011, he was given a weekly unpaid guest commentator spot on Fox & Friends that continued until he started his presidential candidacy in 2015.

 The Apprentice

-In 2003, Trump became the co-producer and host of The Apprentice, a reality show in which contestants competed for a one-year management job with the Trump Organization, and Trump weeded out applicants with the catchphrase "You're fired".
-He later co-hosted The Celebrity Apprentice, in which celebrities competed to win money for charities.